yash-dk/stocks-trainer/README.md

 # Running the trainer
 Download the repo and install the requirements using `pip install -r requirements.txt` then execute the `app.py` using `python app.py`.

+# TODO
+ - [ ] Add auto login for tradingview.
+ - [ ] Add the log file of all the trades and positions.

 # How to use the trainer
 Step 1: Start the trainer as specified above.
 Then login in tradingview and open chart from the navbar. `Note: The chart must be open in the same tab where the login screen was opened.`